Photo Credit: Andrew Olney/Getty Images

-It'll only take a moment — you just need to grab a quart of milk.
+It'll only take a moment -- you just need to grab a quart of milk.
 It's a safe neighborhood and nice weather.
-Your two-year-old will be okay in the car for a minute, right?
+Your 2-year-old will be okay in the car for a minute, right?

 Absolutely not.
 Never.
 Not for a minute, not under any circumstances.
 Even during mild weather, the temperature inside a parked car can quickly climb to temperatures that can cause life-threatening heat exhaustion in a small child.
-General Motors studied 175 cases of heat exhaustion in young children from 1996 through 2002 and found that all those children died after being left alone in a car, according to Consumer Reports.
+With this year's high temperatures in much of the US, 15 children have already died this summer from heatstroke after being left alone in a car, according to Consumer Reports.
 That's double the amount at this time last year.

 In some cases, the child had gotten into a car without supervision and didn't know how to get out, so it's just as dangerous to let youngsters play near parked cars.
 In other cases, the child was intentionally left behind during a quick errand or was forgotten and left behind accidentally.

 The results can be devastating.
-A small child's body temperature can increase three to five times as fast as an adult's, possibly causing permanent organ damage.
-About 40 children die from heat-related illness each year in the United States after they're left unattended in parked cars.
+A small child's body temperature can increase three to five times as fast as an adult's, possibly causing permanent organ damage or death.

 You might think that this could never happen in a family like yours, but it does.
 These situations typically arise when parents or caregivers alter their daily routine, such as unexpectedly taking their child to day care on the way to work.
-In fact, some safety advocates recommend putting a stuffed animal or other soft toy on the passenger seat beside you as a reminder that you have a child passenger in the backseat.
+In fact safety advocates recommend putting a stuffed animal or other soft toy on the passenger seat beside you as a reminder that you have a child passenger in the backseat.
 You can also place your briefcase, phone or purse (or anything else you know you'll need at your next stop) in the backseat to avoid forgetting.